Getting a Degree in Social Work

 In order to go for your doctorate degree or Ph.D., you will need to have an MSW or master’s degree in a related field.
 You can go in-person or online for your degree.
 The University of Pennsylvania, the University of Southern California, and the University of St. Thomas all have top-rated online programs.
 The University of Michigan, the University of Chicago, and Washington University in St. Louis all have top-rated in-person programs.

-Jobs you can get with a Doctorate or Ph.D. in Social Work:
+Jobs with a Doctorate or Ph.D. in Social Work

 - College Professors, who teach at the college level, have an average salary of $68,949, according to Glassdoor, as of December 2019.